 A Brief Insight into the Northern Territory

-The Northern Territory (abbre- NT) is a federal Australian territory in the central and central northern regions of Australia.
-Despite its large area of over 1,349,129 sg.km, making it the third largest Australian federal division—it is sparsely populated with a head count of 244,000 (2016 census) making it the least populous of Australia’s eight major states and territories.
-The capital and largest city is Darwin .
+The Northern Territory (abbr- NT) is a federal territory in the central and central northern regions of Australia.
+Despite its huge area of over 1,349,129 sg.km, making it the third-largest Australian federal division—it is sparsely populated with a headcount of 244,000 (2016 census) rendering it the least populous of Australia’s eight major states and territories.
+The capital and largest city are Darwin .
 Today the economy is largely tourism-based, especially Kakadu National Park and the Uluru-Kata Tjuta National Park (Ayers Rock) in central Australia and mining.
-Residents of the Northern Territory are often known simply as “Territorians”, “Northern Territorians” or more informally as “Top Enders” and “Centralians”.
+Residents of the NT are often known simply as “Territorians”, “Northern Territorians” or informally as “Top Enders” and “Centralians”.
 (Excerpts, Wikipedia)

 Road Trip Routes

-This 6 days road trip to Darwin and surrounding region was organised by Jetabout Holidays in collaboration with Tourism NT.
-We arrived Darwin in mid-April after a red-eyed 4.5 hours direct flight at 0510hrs.
-Refreshed from a short rest at the Vibe Hotel Darwin Waterfront, we check out at early noon and proceeded to Tourism Top End Visitor Information, to obtain the latest updates of climate, road condition in the national park and information brochures.
+This 6 days road trip in mid-April to Darwin and the surrounding region was organised by Jetabout Holidays in collaboration with Tourism NT.
+We landed at 0510hrs in Darwin after a red-eyed 4.5 hours direct flight from Singapore.
+After a short rest at the Vibe Hotel Darwin Waterfront, we check out at early noon and proceeded to obtain the latest information, national park updates and maps from the Tourism Top End Visitor Information.
 Our 6D5N road trip saw us clocking about 1200km.

-Tip #1 – Driving distance between destinations can take 2-3 hours.
-Break up the journey with rest stops after a 1-1.5hours drive.
-Observe speed limit.
-Cars that are 2L are recommended for the road trip.
-During the wet season, a 4×4 car is advisable to handle areas that may have water ponding.
-Do rent a car with in-care GPS as network connectivity can be erratic in the vast outback.
+Tip #1 – Driving distance can take 2-3 hours between destinations.
+Break up the journey with rest stops after a 1-1.5 hours drive and observe the speed limit.
+Cars with 2L or larger capacity are recommended.
+During the wet season, a 4×4 car is highly advisable to handle areas that may have water ponding.
+Do rent a car with in-car GPS as network connectivity can be erratic in the vast outback.

-Tip #2 – Be prepared for the environment – sunblock, sunglass, sun hat, insect repellent are basic necessities.
-Arm socks are great to have for minimising sunburn, especially during the long drives.
+Tip #2 – Be prepared for the environment – sunblock, sunglass, sun hat, and insect repellent are basic necessities.
+Arm-socks are great to have for minimising sunburn, especially during long drives.

-Tip #3 – Bring along plenty of snacks and loads of humour for a more comfortable drive.
-Locals drive fast on the road but generally law-abiding.
+Tip #3 – Bring along plenty of snacks and loads of humour for a more enjoyable drive.
+Locals drive fast on the road but are generally law-abiding.
 Some may even wave at you as you pass each other as a matter of road etiquette.